Coptic Orthodox Diocese of Los Angeles, Southern California, and Hawaii: Early Coptic community

-After the passing of the 1965 Immigration Act, more and more Copts were able to gain entry into the United States, in search of religious freedom, political stability, and economic opportunity.
-Copts who had migrated to Southern California found its climate to be similar to the one they left behind in Egypt, and thus encouraged more and more of their relatives to move there as well; as a result of this the number of Copts in Southern California jumped from just about 50 individuals in 1963, to being in the hundreds within the following years.
+After the passing of the 1965 Immigration Act, more Copts were able to gain entry into the United States in search of religious freedom, political stability, and economic opportunity.
+Copts who had migrated to Southern California found its climate to be similar to the one they left behind in Egypt, and encouraged their relatives to move there as well; as a result of this, the number of Copts in Southern California jumped from just about 50 individuals in 1963, to being in the hundreds within the following years.
 During these early years, there were no local churches or clergy in the region, and the Liturgy was held by visiting clergy once a year.
 Some of the congregation were also attending the Liturgies of other Orthodox denominations on a regular basis, and attending Bible Study meetings at homes.

 In 1969, Pope Kyrillos VI, sent Fr.
 Bishoy Kamel, and Fr.
 Tadros Malaty to serve the congregation.
 By 1970, the first Coptic Church in Los Angeles was established, being Saint Mark Coptic Orthodox Church.
 In late 1973 a local member of the Congregation, Fr.
 Antonious Henein, was ordained a priest to especially serve in Los Angeles.
-After His return to the U.S. in 1974, a second Church was purchased, Holy Virgin Mary Coptic Orthodox Church, in Los Angeles.
+After his return to the U.S. in 1974, a second Church was purchased, Holy Virgin Mary Coptic Orthodox Church, in Los Angeles.

 In 1977, Pope Shenouda III, visited the region during his two months pastoral journey to the diaspora.
 During his visit he observed the need for service development throughout the Diaspora and especially in Southern California.
 In 1980, two new churches were established to service the region, Saint George in Bellflower, and Archangel Michael in Santa Ana.
 Following a second visit in 1989, Pope Shenouda III began to visit California annually, establishing more Churches, and ordaining more priests.

 By 1995, Southern California had 15 Churches, and 19 Priests.
 During that year's Visit, Pope Shenouda III announced that the region had grown enough to warrant the establishment of a local Bishopric.